ZBr14n/Tech-Geeks-Repair-Store-Shopify-theme/README.md

 ***

 ## What is this?
-This is a Shopify theme build from scratch.
+This is a Shopify theme/store build from scratch.

 ## What did I learn?
 I learned how to navigate through Shopify's hosted platform by building a theme/store from the ground up without any boilerplate code.